Jamestown Settlement & American Revolution Museum at Yorktown

 Visitors can help with tending crops and preparing meals at Jamestown Settlement and the American Revolution Museum at Yorktown and compare plant cultivation and cooking methods and tools of Powhatan and European cultures.
 Evolution in weapons technology is illustrated with demonstrations of matchlock muskets at Jamestown Settlement and flintlock muskets, commonly used during the American Revolution, at the American Revolution Museum at Yorktown.

 At the surgeon’s tent in the American Revolution Museum at Yorktown’s re-created Continental Army encampment, historical interpreters show how surgical instruments, including a trephine for drilling holes in the skull and a device for tooth extraction, were used in the 1700s.
 At the Revolution-era farm, visitors can try out implements for scutching and combing flax, steps in transforming the raw plant into fiber that can be used to make linen thread.
+Historical interpreters also show the process of dying fabric from natural pigments.

 FROM FIELD TO KITCHEN